cyberbotics/webots/docs/guide/web-simulation.md

 When a web client wants to start a simulation, it will send an AJAX request to the session server.
 The session server will then send the WebSocket URL of an available simulation server or an error if none are available.
 The web client will then contact directly the simulation server to startup the simulation.
 The simulation server will start Webots with the simulation requested by the client.
-The projects files requested by the client should be stored on the session server machine and requested by the simulation server through an AJAX request at `<host>/ajax/download_project.php`.
+The projects files requested by the client should be stored on the website host and requested by the simulation server through an AJAX request at `<host>/ajax/download_project.php`.
-Then, it will send the WebSocket URL of Webots, so that the client can communicate directly with Webots.
+Then, the simulation server will send the WebSocket URL of Webots, so that the client can communicate directly with Webots.
 If the WebSocket connection to the simulation server is closed or broken, the simulation server will close Webots.
 If Webots quits, the simulation server will notify the web client and close the connection with it.